Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 The longer this goes on unchecked and unregulated, the more you have the cliche of “coaches coaching coaches, who coach coaches.”
 Eventually, people in many other professions like doctor, lawyer, banker, teacher, etc. can no longer afford the services (unless it is a “loss leader” type program to get people into coaching certifications or other higher-ticket experiences).
 Good coaching is then not accessible to the people who need it.
 It’s all behind an ever-climbing astronomical paywall.

-And many of these smart women are then enticed away from perfectly good careers, trying to follow the yellow brick road of coaching, only to find there’s no wizard behind the curtain.
+And many of these smart women are then enticed away from perfectly good careers, trying to follow the yellow brick road of this particular vibe of coaching, only to find there’s no wizard behind the curtain.

-If the coaching industry had some ethical standards or regulation for its fees, it might actually care about its clients again and help them use those coaching tools to create better experiences within the career they already have.
+If the coaching industry had some ethical standards or regulation for its fees, we would see more coaches charging reasonable fees and a focus on helping clients use those coaching tools to create better experiences within the career they already have, not selling escape as the answer.

-Right now, it’s just up to the coach.
+Right now, fees are just up to the coach.
 And that’s a problem.
+It invites bad actors into the industry.
 It makes the industry more prone to having too many life coaching scams that confuse consumers and tarnish the reputation of the industry as a whole.

-Logic error #2: the coach gets to unilaterally decide the value
+Logic error #2: life coaches get to unilaterally decide the value and charge clients whatever the coach wants

 The coaches who teach this are ignoring basic economics.